About George Cramer

 Mr. Cramer’s short stories and poems have been published in numerous online and printed anthologies.
 He was the editor-in-chief of Impressions, the Las Positas College 2015 anthology.
 He is currently working on the second police procedural novel in the Liberty Trilogy.
 A thriller spanning four decades is in the final stages of development.

-His debut novel, The Mona Lisa Sisters, is set for release on August 14, 2020.
+His debut novel, The Mona Lisa Sisters, was released in August 2020.

 “The day I discovered creative writing, my life changed.
 A day never goes by that my mind isn’t writing or rewriting a scene.
 I’m addicted.”

 The Mona Lisa Sisters is a tender journey into the making of a family.
 The novel is full of careful historical detail and the pleasure of European trains and cities and plenty of mystery to keep the pages turning, but the greatest delight is Lura Grisham herself.

 –Ramona Ausubel, author Sons and Daughters of Ease and Plenty

 George Cramer deftly reveals the heart, soul and fears of a remarkable woman as he explores, in a thoroughly engaging and inspiring story, her struggle to triumph over loss…and unexpected love.